srcastillo/DdCBEs/README.md

 **DESCRIPTION**

 This repository contains the main raw trace files (.ab1) generated via Sanger sequencing in the study "Precision mitochondrial genome editing with αDdCBEs."
-This study was published as open-access in Human Gene Therapy (https://www.liebertpub.com/doi/10.1089/hum.2024.073).
+This study can be found in Human Gene Therapy as an open-access publication (https://www.liebertpub.com/doi/10.1089/hum.2024.073).

 **KEY**